Spirou et Fantasio (TV series)

-Spirou et Fantasio, or, Les nouvelles aventures de Spirou et Fantasio, is a French-Belgian animated comedy-adventure television series based on the Franco-Belgian comics series Spirou et Fantasio.
+Spirou et Fantasio, or, Les nouvelles aventures de Spirou et Fantasio, is an animated comedy-adventure television series based on the Franco-Belgian comics series Spirou et Fantasio.
 It premiered in France in September 2006.
-The show's English-language title is "Spirou & Fantasio (Two of a Kind)", or "Two of Kind: Spirou & Fantasio".
-The English-dubbed version was made available on Netflix in the United States from January 8, 2013 till April 18, 2014.
+The show's English-language title is "Spirou & Fantasio (Two of a Kind)", or "Two of a Kind: Spirou & Fantasio".
+The English-dubbed version was made available on Netflix in the United States from January 8, 2013, till April 18, 2014.